ErickGross-19/Machine-Learning-Portfolio/README.md

 # Machine-Learning-Portfolio
 This Repository is to showcase some of my work in Machine learning and Data vizualization.
-It contains some of my work in supervised machine learning (Table of Data).
+It contains some of my work in supervised machine learning (Table of Data) and somne of my vizualizations via Tableau.